Welcome to

 • Taxis: Park Guell has two taxi stops located on Rambla de Mercedes and Carretera del Carmel.

-• Private car: Visitors arriving by private car can use the BSM Travessera de Dalt - Park Guell car park.
+• Private car: Access by private vehicle is discouraged, given that the parking spaces in the area are reserved for residents and, as such, marked with green lines on the pavement.
+Visitors arriving by private car can use the BSM Travessera de Dalt - Park Guell car park (Travessera de Dalt, 49).

 Things you must see in Park Guell